The-Wineskin-Project/WineskinServer/README.md

 ## Wineskin Unofficial Update
-A working version of Wineskin using the development code from [Wineskin](https://github.com/vitor251093/wineskin) with some tweaks, the [Original Wineskin Code](https://sourceforge.net/p/wineskin/code) was updated by [VitorMM](https://github.com/vitor251093) and some additional features and fixes by myself.
+A working version of Wineskin using the development code from [Wineskin](https://github.com/vitor251093/wineskin) with some tweaks, the [Original Wineskin Code](https://sourceforge.net/p/wineskin/code) was updated by [VitorMM](https://github.com/vitor251093) and some additional features and fixes by myself [Unoffical_Wineskin](https://github.com/vitor251093/wineskin/tree/Unoffical_Wineskin).
 Unlike the [Official Wineskin Project](http://wineskin.urgesoftware.com) by doh123 that worked on *macOSX10.6*, this project is only supported on *MacOSX10.8* to *macOS10.14*

 ## About macOS Catalina support